hugoheziyang/PCSC_Eigenvalue_Solver_Project/README.md

 - Input a ```.txt``` file with specific layout.
 - Create an ```eigen``` matrix object and wrapping it with ```EigSol::Matrix```.
 - Create a ```std::vector``` matrix object and wrapping it with ```EigSol::Matrix```.
-The three ways are described in the following subsections.
+The three ways are described in the following subsections, as well as the application of eigensolver functions onto the ```EigSol::Matrix``` objects.

 ### 3.1 Input a ```.txt``` file with specific layout.